FreddyE1982/stsmoddergui/futures.md

   signature with `languages: Sequence[str]` and update `ProjectLayout` with a mapping from language codes to directories so future tutorials can demonstrate multi-language text packs out of the box.
+- [todo] **Localization manifest coverage expansion** – Extend the compile-time localisation manifest to capture relic, stance and keyword strings sourced from runtime registries so YAML contributors see every player-facing tooltip.
+Usage: surface registry snapshots before bundling, merge them into the manifest generator, and document how plugins can contribute additional registries for bespoke mods.
 - [todo] **Asset templating helpers** – Provide optional PNG placeholders whenever `scaffold` creates texture slots.
 Usage: add an `include_placeholders: bool` flag that writes simple coloured PNGs using